Rachel’s work has been intriguing and beguiling customers at Chalk Gallery since January 2015, and her latest collection will not disappoint.

 Sometimes she uses vintage dress making paper patterns in her collage, representing construction of Venice and of the painting.

 She says ” I am really looking forward to my very first Featured Artist event at Chalk and hope you enjoy my Venetian inspired collection as much as I do when painting them”.
 You can see more here.

 Discover what inspires Lindsey’s unique artistic practice from her travels abroad, her use of watercolours and the influence other artists.

 What is the theme behind your featured artist exhibition?

 Venetian inspired collection of paintings mainly in Watercolour and pen and watercolour.
 Some pieces include mixed media to highlight and enhance the textures on buildings.
 Earth inks have also been used on some of my most recent paintings to emphasise and attempt to capture the energy and the extraordinary “feel” of Venice.

 Where do you go to collect the inspiration behind your work?

-Describe your studio space
+What is your studio space like?

 What achievements are you most proud of?